Backyard beekeeping on the Isle of Newfoundland since 2010. 47°42'27.6"N 52°42'30.0"W

 Category Archives: Hive Wrap

-Type 15 or 30 asphalt felt (roofing felt) is wrapped around the hives in November to provide ambient heat and a windbreak for the bees during the winter, just enough extra warmth to allow the bees to break cluster once in a while so they can access all the honey in the hive.
+Type 15 or 30 asphalt felt (roofing felt) is wrapped around the hives in November to absorb heat from sunlight and provide a windbreak for the bees during the winter, just enough extra warmth to allow the bees to break cluster once in a while so they can access all the honey in the hive.
 More costly commercially available hive wraps may keep the bees so warm that they’re more active and subsequently eat through their honey stores before winter, increasing the likelihood of starvation.

 I may not wrap all of my hives this year, but I’ve decided to wrap at least the ones that don’t get much sunshine.